-CBT can help you examine your feelings and thought patterns.
+Cognitive-behavioral therapy (CBT) can help you examine your feelings and thought patterns.
 It can help you learn to interpret them in a more realistic way and apply coping techniques.
-CBT can teach you coping skills, such as breathing exercises, to reduce anxiety, negative thoughts, and anger.
+CBT can teach you coping skills such as breathing exercises, to reduce anxiety, negative thoughts, and anger.
 It may also help you handle future trauma, reduce your urge to use alcohol or drugs to cope, and help you relate better with people.
 Multiple sessions of CBT may be most helpful in treating PTSD.

 One form of CBT commonly used with trauma survivors is exposure therapy .
 This therapy relies on repeatedly discussing the trauma with a therapist in a safe, therapeutic setting.
 The goal is to decrease negative feelings from the trauma, help you develop relaxation skills during stressful times, and eventually decrease the influence of the memory.
 Some methods of exposure include:

 PET may be more effective than EMDR and relaxation therapy in reducing occurrences of re-experiencing symptoms and reducing avoidance.